 Budgeting and expense tracking should be among the top mobile banking features.
 Such tools help users to improve their financial well-being by:

-• gain valuable financial insights.
+- Gaining valuable financial insights.

 Since bank apps generate large amounts of data about their customers’ spending habits, they know how much money their customers make and how they spend it.
 As a result, they can provide advice on how much users should save monthly or where to cut costs.
-This way mobile banking apps are transforming into automated advisors.
+This way, mobile banking apps are transforming into automated advisors.

 Ally Bank’s app might be a good example here.
 Its “Surprise Savings” feature analyzes the user’s spending trends and immediately transfers safe funds to a savings account.